abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/deploy-full-stack-clojure-app-with-kamal.md

     options:
       network: "traefik"
 ```
-We are going to read server IP from the env var, so we use ruby template syntax
+We are going to read server IP from the env var, so we use Ruby template syntax
 for it `<%= ENV['SERVER_IP'] %>`.
 In case you want to deploy to multiple servers
 you can read multiple IPs from the single env var contained string with IPs separate
 with comma, and then read it in config like this: `hosts: <%= ENV['SERVER_IPS'].split(',') %>`.

-Our app contains just intial setup with database connection so at the moment
+Our app contains just an initial setup with database connection so at the moment
 we need to configure just jdbc url in env vars:
 ```yaml
 env: